ronomon/zip/README.md

 to evade content type detection or antivirus scanning.
 Some unzip utilities will unzip these files.

-* Rejects local file headers that overlap, which can exploited for zip bombs.
+* Rejects local file headers that overlap, which can be exploited for zip bombs.

 * Rejects local file headers that diverge from the central directory header, which can be exploited to create ambiguity in file metadata or content.
 For